ysystudio/dotfiles/nvim/install.md

   alacritty (Linux, Macos & Windows) iterm2 (Macos)

-# Install the LazyVim Starter with PowerShell
+# use the following config option instead of Install the LazyVim Starter with PowerShell
     ## Make a backup of your current Neovim files:
       > required
       Move-Item $env:LOCALAPPDATA\nvim $env:LOCALAPPDATA\nvim.bak